Accessibility

 Move Ahead Wakefield

-Move Ahead is an independent day centre based in Outwood, Wakefield for people with brain injuries and their carers.
-Members can take part in creative activities with an emphasis on painting, drawing and group activities
+Move Ahead is a day centre based in Outwood for people with brain injuries and their carers.
+Members can take part in creative activities such as painting and drawing.

 Carers Wakefield